cbaretzky/BuildingEnergySimulation/README.md

 # BuildingEnergySimulation (BES)
 <img src="docs/_IMAGES/Logo.png" width="100"> __

-BuildingEnergySimulation (BES) is a OpenSource project to simulate energy flow and storage inside a building.
+BuildingEnergySimulation (BES) is an OpenSource project to simulate energy flow and storage inside a building.

 ## Dependencies